Danielmontesgil/Cplusplus-Learning-Projects/README.md

 - **[Tic-Tac-Toe](https://github.com/Danielmontesgil/Cplusplus-Learning-Projects/tree/main/TicTacToe):** A console-based implementation of Tic-Tac-Toe, featuring multiple game modes and a custom AI opponent for solo play.

-Executable files (.exe) for each project are available in the release section if you'd like to play them directly.
+Executable files (.exe) for each project are available in the [releases](https://github.com/Danielmontesgil/Cplusplus-Learning-Projects/releases) section if you'd like to play them directly.

 Feel free to explore the code and track my progress as I continuously refine my C++ abilities through these projects!